-Team GB arrive at Deaflympics!
+Team GB arrive in Taipei for Deaflympics!

 From UK Deaf Sport Press Office